 He had just 35 catches for 428 yards over parts of four seasons in the NFL, catching one touchdown.
 In May he signed a deal with the CFL’s Roughriders, the same team as former NCAA stars like Colt Brennan and Sinorice Moss.
 But ultimately Jarrett never suited up north of the border, retiring less than one month after signing.

-Topics: Dwayne Jarrett
+Tags: Dwayne Jarrett